The chargeless black shield of the Night's Watch

 - Eastwatch-by-the-Sea, also called Eastwatch for short, is the third of the three castles currently in use by the Night's Watch.
 Eastwatch is a port, and has the smallest standing garrison, being garrisoned by less than two hundred men.

-The nearest point of civilization to Castle Black is Mole's Town, a subterranean settlement whose brothel is frequently patronized by brothers of the Night's Watch.
+The nearest point of civilization to Castle Black is Mole's Town, a subterranean village in the Gift whose brothel is frequently patronized by brothers of the Night's Watch.
 Queenscrown is an example of an abandoned holdfast in the Gift.

 The Long Night